DrewNaylor/guinget/README.md

 ## Installation and Usage

-You can install guinget by running `winget install guinget` in an elevated CMD/PowerShell window (just use a regular CMD window on 2004 if elevating it doesn't work), or by using an installer attached to the [latest release](https://github.com/DrewNaylor/guinget/releases/latest).
+You can install guinget by running `winget install guinget` in an elevated CMD/PowerShell window (just use a regular CMD window if elevating it doesn't work), or by using an installer attached to the [latest release](https://github.com/DrewNaylor/guinget/releases/latest).
 Please note that it may take a few days for new versions to be published to winget, so the Releases page is the fastest way to get new versions.

 There's [a video showing how to install and use guinget](https://youtu.be/t2OhzNE4yj0), if you wish to watch it.